Syria regime, rebels reach evacuation deal in southern Damascus: state media - Journal du Cameroun

 Such a deal around Yalda could allow the regime to deploy forces on the eastern edges of Yarmuk after other units advanced towards the camp from the west, a Britain-based war monitor said.

-Over the past two days, the army has retaken large parts of the district of Qadam on Yarmuk’s western flank, the Syrian Observatory for Human Rights added.
+Over the past two days, regime forces have retaken large parts of the district of Qadam on Yarmuk’s western flank, the Syrian Observatory for Human Rights added.

+Behind the frontlines, an AFP correspondent on an army tour of the area west of Yarmuk heard sniper fire, as well as heavy regime air strikes and shelling.

+At the devastated Qadam train station, soldiers took a break inside one of the train’s carriages, one peering out from a broken window.

+Another lit some firewood to boil some water for tea, as a thick column of black smoke billowed up into the sky not far off.

-On Sunday, regime war planes pounded Yarmuk and the neighbouring district of Hajar al-Aswad, it said.
+On Sunday, regime warplanes pounded Yarmuk and the neighbouring district of Hajar al-Aswad, the Observatory said.

 Yarmuk and its surroundings are now the jihadist group’s largest urban redoubt in Syria and neighbouring Iraq, after IS lost most of the swathes of territory it once held in both countries.